hassan-khan-web/Intern_task-01/README.md

 for reference and tools,
-I used Google, Youtube, ChatGPT, Deepseek, Google Colab in which, Google and YouTube were used mostly for the relevent information and tutorials that helped in understanding of excel and github, and, ChatGPT and Deepseek were used for both reference and tool to understand code and to enhance the answers of the ineterview questions, and, Google Colab for execution of which the python code link will be given in the word document and Excel will have two sheets on with one without cleaned and pre-processed, and another one with all the steps performed on it.
+I used Google, YouTube, ChatGPT, Deepseek, and Google Colab.
+Google and YouTube helped me find tutorials and understand Excel and GitHub.
+ChatGPT and Deepseek were used for understanding code and improving the answers to interview questions.
+Google Colab was used to run the Python code (link will be in the Word document).
+The Excel file has two sheets — one with raw data, and the other with all cleaned and pre-processed steps applied.